Intybyte/Cannons/FEATURES.md

 - Added Netherite and newer armor protection support
 - Simplified Chinese Translation by [SnowCutieOwO](https://github.com/SnowCutieOwO)
 - New area commands
+- Mohist compatibility (kind of, you need to use particle aiming)

 Hooks:
 ---------------